hyprwm/hyprland-wiki/content/Useful Utilities/Screenshots-and-Recording.md

 ```

 ### Satty
-[`Satty`](https://github.com/Satty-org/Satty) is a powerfull and modern screenshot
+[`Satty`](https://github.com/Satty-org/Satty) is a powerful and modern screenshot
 annotation tool inspired by [`swappy`](https://github.com/jtheoof/swappy) and
 [Flameshot](https://github.com/flameshot-org/flameshot).
-Its been created to provide
+It's been created to provide
 improvements over existing screenshot tools and is an almost drop-in replacement for swappy.

-For example, to take a screenshot and open it in `Satty`,
+For example, to take a screenshot and open it with `Satty`,
 Ctrl-C to copy to clipboard and Ctrl-S saves it to `~/Pictures/Screenshots/`:

 ```lua